 The evidence you file shouldn’t just be related to the odd comment made by a co-worker as you will need some evidence that the harassment is more than just a one off event.

-If you want your harassment claim to be successful, you are required to prove that it was both persistent and repetitive.
+If you want your harassment case to be successful, you are required to prove that it was both persistent and repetitive.

 The only way to ensure your evidence is suitable is to record all harassing comments, take photos of behavior so that you can create visual images and other events in some sort of log that you can present as evidence.